AdobeDocs/advertising.en/help/dsp/audiences/sources/source-import-liveramp-segments.md

 1. For measurement using [[!DNL Adobe] [!DNL Analytics for Advertising]](/help/integrations/analytics/overview.md):

-   1. Complete all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
+   1. Complete all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and make sure that the [AMO ID and EF ID](/help/integrations/analytics/ids.md) are being populated in your tracking URLs.

    1. [Maybe just add a param to existing tag] Deploy a second JavaScript tag for [!DNL RampIDs] on your webpages to match onsite events to ad impressions.
 Contact your Adobe Account Team to get the tag and instructions for where to implement it.